 Carolina came to Carolina Tiger Rescue with her enclosure-mates, Caprichio and India, along with 13 other animals from a facility in Colorado.
 The owner became ill and decided to sell his land and donate his animals.
 Carolina Tiger Rescue worked with several other sanctuaries around the country to find homes for over 100 animals.
 This is the largest rescue in Carolina Tiger Rescue's history and the largest rescue of big cats in the United States.

 Carolina is a very social tiger who enjoys visiting with guests.
-She is often the first to come up to the fence when someone walks by.
+She often comes up to the fence when guests walk by.
 She is always good for a chuffle or tiger moan, which sounds like a cow mooing.
-Between her and India, Carolina is the more dominant tiger.
-She always makes sure that India knows that she is the first to eat and the first to enjoy enrichment by giving her a growl or two.
+She also spends a lot of time making noise to try and get her neighbor's attention.

 Carolina has a much lighter coat than her enclosure-mate, Caprichio.
 Her stripes are also much lighter and she has a lot of fluff, or ruff, around her face.